healthbadge/episimmer/examples/Interaction_Spaces/Two_events_alternating_one_location/README.md

 # Two_events_alternating_one_location
-This example uses the concepts involving alternating events in a single location.
+This example involves alternating events in a single location.

 It is one of the different variations of real-life scenarios involving events and locations where these events occur.